 The California Foothill Pine is a large, evergreen nut tree endemic to California but able to grow throughout the Pacific Northwest.
-The large seed bearing cones have edible pine nuts.
+The large seed bearing cones contain edible pine nuts and serve as a nutritious native food source.
 The small nuts are highly valued for their culinary and nutritional qualities and are a primary ingredient in making pesto.
 Their flavor is buttery, mild and sweet with slight notes of citrus.
 The nuts of the California Foothill Pine are equal to or superior to commercially produced pine nuts.
 The nuts are contain a remarkable 25% protein and are especially rich in mono-unsaturated fatty acids that helps to lower LDL or "bad cholesterol" and increases HDL or "good-cholesterol" in the blood.
 Additionally, they contain numerous health promoting phyto-chemicals, vitamins, antioxidants, and minerals.
 Pine nuts can occasionally cause a condition known as Pine Mouth with causes other foods to taste bitter for up to a couple days.
 The cause of this condition is unknown and seems to be a random problem that is only caused by certain batches of pine nuts.

 The California Foothill Pine is notable for its delicate, lacy, transparent crown which throws very little shade.
 When young they are one of the fastest growing pines up to 10 years of age.
 When mature they often have beautiful irregular shapes, forked trunks.
 Their enormous cones have a rich, chocolate brown coloration.